"Gauges" will start completely along an inclined path, but so far only from submarines

 The creators of this system have the right to be proud of it.

-However, another fact should not be hidden behind pride and joy - concentration only on vertical launch installations does not allow to fully reveal the combat potential of the Russian navy.
-Together with the 3С14, the Navy “splashed out a child with water” - refused a decision that allowed deploying Caliber family cruise missiles not only on new ships, or being upgraded by the Admiral Nakhimov TAKR and Marshal Shaposhnikov BPC.
+However, another fact should not be hidden behind pride and joy - focusing only on vertical launch installations does not fully reveal the combat potential of the Russian military fleet.
+Together with 3C14, the Navy “threw out a child with water” - refused a decision allowing the Caliber family of cruise missiles to be deployed not only on new ships, or upgraded by Admiral Nakhimov and Marshal Shaposhnikov TPC missiles, complex and expensive.

 We are talking about the inclined launch of cruise missiles, not vertically up, but at an angle to the horizontal.
 Such a solution would allow the installation of rocket launchers for the Caliber family of missiles on any old ship that has adequate deck reinforcements and provides resistance to heat from the jet exhaust of the rocket launch booster.